 Audio Recorder demonstrates how to identify the available devices and supported codecs, and the use of QAudioRecorder class.

-We display a window for the user to select the appropriate audio input, codec, container, and sample rate.
-Allow a setting of either quality or bitrate.
+We display a window for the user to select the appropriate audio input, codec, container, sample rate, and channels.
+It allows setting of either quality or bit rate.
 Finally, the output file can be selected and recording can be started.

 audioRecorder = new QAudioRecorder(this);

-And setup the lists as described above.
-The text on the record and pause buttons are toggled depending on the state of the
+and setup the lists as described above.
+The text on the record and pause buttons are toggled depending on the

 Pressing the buttons will also result in a toggle based on the state.
-If recording is stopped, then pressing the record button will setup the QAudioEncoderSettings based on the values of the selection lists, will set the encoding settings and container on the
+If recording is stopped, then pressing the record button will set the encoding settings and container on the

 ui->statusbar->showMessage(tr("Recorded %1 sec").arg(duration / 1000));